Dagmawi-M/Dagmawi-M/README.md

-:rocket: I’m currently working on myself , improving my skills and facing each problem head-on.
+:rocket: I’m currently working on myself , improving my skills everyday.
- :star: I’m looking to take on new challenging projects/ideas.

-- ⚡ Fun fact:   Computer was a job title, and the first programmers were women.
 <!--
 **Dagmawi-M/Dagmawi-M** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.